devopsgroup-io/catapult/README.md

 The Catapult team values partnerships and continuous improvement.

-* [06-03-2016] New Relic creates request on Catapult's behalf for a free entry point for the New Relic Synthetics API
+* [06-03-2016] New Relic creates a request on Catapult's behalf for a free entry point for the New Relic Synthetics API
 * [01-28-2016] Pantheon provides feedback
-* [01-22-2016] New Relic provides private beta access to their Synthetics API along side Breather, Carfax, Ring Central, Rackspace, and IBM.
+* [01-22-2016] New Relic provides private beta access to their Synthetics API alongside Breather, Carfax, Ring Central, Rackspace, and IBM.